 There are only so many hours in a day and you just can’t do everything yourself!

 Nowadays before I tackle any task, I decide what I want the end result to be like.
 Then I hop over to fiverr.com and find a provider with great reviews.
-I pay them five bucks and have the finished solution within a day or two.
+I pay them five or ten or twenty bucks and have the finished solution within a day or two.

 If you have not started using fiverr gigs in your business yet, you are really missing the boat.
-There are providers there for nearly every chore imaginable, from design to voiceovers, to video, promotional tasks, etc.
+There are providers there for nearly every chore imaginable, from graphic design to voiceovers, to video, promotional tasks, even virtual assistants.

-But I’ve heard from many of my subscribers who’ve fallen into this same trap in other ways and really suffered the consequences.
+I’ve heard from many of my subscribers who’ve been hurt by a lack of diversification as well.
+And many of them really suffered the consequences.